Did you know?

-The Ross seal (Ommatophoca rossii) is a rare and unique species of seal that inhabits the icy waters surrounding Antarctica.
+The Ross Seal (Ommatophoca rossii) is a rare and unique species of seal that inhabits the icy waters surrounding Antarctica.
 Unlike other seal species, they are solitary animals and do not form large colonies.
 They are named after a British explorer, James Ross, who first discovered the species in the 19th century during an expedition to Antarctica.

-Ross seals are mostly found in a remote and inhospitable habitat and thus have been relatively understudied.
+Ross Seals are mostly found in a remote and inhospitable habitat and thus have been relatively understudied.
 Thanks to the advancement of technology, such as remote sensing tools in recent years, researchers are increasingly learning more about this species.

 Appearance

-Adult Ross seals can grow up to 6.5 feet (2 meters) and weigh between 300 and 500 pounds (136-227 kg)
+Adult ross seals can grow up to 6.
+5 ft (2 m) and weigh up to 500 pounds (227 kg)

-Adult Ross seals can grow up to 6.5 feet (2 meters) and weigh between 300 and 500 pounds (136-227 kg)
+Adult Ross Seals can grow up to 6.5 ft (2 m) and weigh up to 500 pounds (227 kg)

 Diet

-The Ross seal’s diet is an essential part of its ecology and plays a key role in shaping the species’ behavior, distribution, and survival in the Antarctic ecosystem.
 They are skilled hunters and well-adapted to hunting in the cold, dark waters of the Southern Ocean.
-They are known to dive to depths of over 500 meters (1,640 feet) in search of food and can remain underwater for up to 15 minutes at a time.
+They are known to dive to depths of over 700 meters (2,290 feet) in search of food and can remain underwater for a maximum duration of 20 minutes at a time

 Habitat